BDIC-Learning-Hub/BDIC-SE-KnowledgeBase/courses/BDIC3027J-Software-System-Architecture/review-summary.md

 **Concerns**

-- Cost of Modification
+- Cost of Modification; 修改的花费
-- Which parts of the system are modified
+- Which parts of the system are modified;
-- When the modification occurs
+- When the modification occurs;
-- Who performs the modification
+- Who performs the modification;

 **Measurement Metrics**